 We have been told about the five factors of all action.
 Now we are going to be told about the three things that move us to action–or to the dream of action–and the three things that carry out the motivation.

 Perception, perceiving, and the perceiver–these three incite to action.
 It is all in the realm of objective consciousness.
 Perception impels us to action mostly from the impulse to avoid unpleasant experience and to gain pleasant experience.
 Perception is also internal, so there is also the avoidance of unpleasant feelings and the desire for pleasant feelings.
 It is very much the same with the objects of perception for which we have an attraction (raga) or aversion (dwesha).
-The “perceiver” meant here is not the ultimate perceiver, the Self, but the mind/intellect which also acts on the pleasure/pain, like/dislike, good/bad principles, and other dualities.
+The perceiver meant here is not the ultimate perceiver, the Self, but the mind/intellect which also acts on the pleasure/pain, like/dislike, good/bad principles, and other dualities.

 The three basics of action listed here are karanam, karma, and karta.
 Karanam is the instrument or means of action.
-This has been covered in detail in the previous article.
+This has been covered in detail in the previous section.
 Karma is the act itself, used here to mean doing–the expenditure of will and energy to accomplish something.
 Karta means the agent, or doer–again, in this instance meaning the whole body/mind/ego complex, and not the ultimate Self.

 Just see what is involved in understanding karma.
-What, then to say of Karma Yoga?
+What then to say of Karma Yoga?
 No wonder that Swami Sivananda Hridayananda (“Doctor Mother”) told a group that came to see her at the Sivananda Yoga Vedanta Center in Chicago: “I have known only one real karma yogi: Swami Sivananda.”

-No surprise to us who have come this far in the Gita.
+No surprise to us who have come this far in the Gita!